“What can we do on Mondays?”

 * Just a few blocks from Konstablerwache, is Bethmann Park, with a lovely Chinese Garden and beautiful seasonal flowers planted throughout the park.
 The Berger Str. runs next to this park.

 * Shop for treasures at some of the indoor flea markets in Frankfurt (see our flea market post)

 * Visit the main cemetery, the Hauptfriedhof.
-Gorgeous, park-like setting and beautiful no matter the season.
+The gorgeous, park-like setting is beautiful no matter the season.
 Take the U-5 which stops right in front.